-You would think that dueling was an outdated ritual consigned to the 19th century, something that no longer had a place in modern world.
-However, well into the 20th century official duels were taking place, one of the last between French politicians Gaston Defferre and Rene Ribiere in 1967.
+You would think that dueling was an outdated ritual consigned to the 19th century, something that no longer had a place in the modern world.
+However, well into the 20th-century official duels were taking place, one of the last between French politicians Gaston Defferre and Rene Ribiere in 1967.

 The combat took place after Defferre yelled ‘Taisez-vous, abruti!‘ (‘Shut up, stupid!’) at Ribière following a clash in the National Assembly.
-Defferre refused to apologise, so in return, Ribière challenged Defferre to a duel, using an épée (the largest type of swords used in fencing).
+Defferre refused to apologize, so in return, Ribière challenged Defferre to a duel, using an épée (the largest type of swords used in fencing).

-The duel took place in a private property in Neuilly-sur-Seine, west of Paris and was officiated by Jean de Lipkowskiin, who then was France’s Secretary of State for Foreign Affairs.
+The duel took place in a private property in Neuilly-sur-Seine, west of Paris, and was officiated by Jean de Lipkowskiin, who then was France’s Secretary of State for Foreign Affairs.
 Ribière was to be married the following day.
 Defferre vowed to wound him in such a way as to spoil his wedding night very considerably.

 Defferre later served as the Interior Minister under François Mitterrand from 1981 to 1984, and died of natural causes on May 7, 1986, at age 75.
 Ribière died on Christmas day, at age 76.
 The pair are united forever in history, as the last men in France to duel.

 The duel was based on a code of honor.
-Duels were fought not so much to kill the opponent as to gain “satisfaction”, that is, to restore one’s honor by demonstrating a willingness to risk one’s life for it, and as such the tradition of dueling was originally reserved for the male members of nobility; however, in the modern era it extended to those of the upper classes generally.
+Duels were fought not so much to kill the opponent as to gain “satisfaction”, that is, to restore one’s honor by demonstrating a willingness to risk one’s life for it, and as such the tradition of dueling was originally reserved for the male members of the nobility; however, in the modern era, it extended to those of the upper classes generally.